gcdeng/crypto-trading-bot-dca/README.md

 You can use this project by following two different ways:

 1. run it manually once if you want.
-2. set a recurring cycle on how often you want to buy crypto then run it automatically by deploying a cron-like serverless service on AWS Lambda.
+2. run it automatically at a recurring cycle on how often you want to buy crypto by deploying a cron-like serverless service on AWS.

 ### How to run it manually